 When choosing a material for your shower walls and floors, think about functionality, cost, and style.
 You want the walls to be sturdy and easy to clean.
 At the same time, shower walls are often a focal point in the bathroom, so many homeowners also prefer to choose a material that stands out.
 There are multiple options to choose from for both walls and floors.

 Some homeowners choose to maintain the same material for both the shower walls and floors, while some decide to vary them.
-For example, an acrylic shower floor pan is usually more affordable than installing tile on the shower floor, so you may want to install tile on just the walls.
+For example, an acrylic shower floor pan is usually more affordable than installing tile on the shower floor, so you may choose to install tile on just the walls to cut costs.

 To determine the best choice for your bathroom, the best place to start is to weigh the pros and cons to each shower material.

 Acrylic is an inexpensive and highly functional material for showers.
 Many U.S. homes have showers that use acrylic floor pans.
 Acrylic in the shower is easy to maintain, lasts 10 years or more, and can even be installed DIY.
 However, it is not as sturdy as other materials and can be very hard to fix if damaged.